How to create a simple social media strategy in 6 steps

 This doesn’t mean that you should not try Facebook if there are no influencers using it.
 It might be an opportunity for you because you will be the only one.
 But make sure you understand the way it works and whether you can make the most of it to SHOW what you do before you put all your efforts into it.

-First, decide how many times you are going to post in each social media profile:
+First, you need to decide how many times you are going to post in each social media profile:

 And when are most of your followers online?